Kiril991020/KISS/README.md

         2.1.8 iprogk - a function that just calls for all the downloads I need without doing so one by one

-    2.2 Browswers - since I intend to share this program with all who might find benefit in it, I decided to add some of the browsers I use/used over the years
+    2.2 Browsers - since I intend to share this program with all who might find benefit in it, I decided to add some of the browsers I use/used over the years

         2.2.1 opera - Opera Browser